-A tenure contract is for an academic year and gives the faculty member the contractual right to be employed for succeeding academic years until the faculty member: (1) resigns: (2) retires:
+A tenure contract is for an academic year and gives the faculty member the contractual right to be employed for succeeding academic years until the faculty member: (1) resigns; (2) retires;

-(3) is discharged for cause, in accordance with the criteria and procedures specified in Section 7.14; (4) is terminated pursuant to bona fide financial exigency, or of the institution or division in which tenure is held, or a major curtailment or formal discontinuance of a program or department department of instruction, or; (5) becomes permanently disabled and the disability prevents the faculty member from performing the essential functions of the job with or without reasonable accommodation that does not cause undue hardship to the university; or (6) dies.
-This contract is subject to the terms and conditions of employment that exist from one academic or calendar year to the next, but such terms will not be inconsistent with this policy, nor will a faculty member be reduced in rank except for just cause.
+(3) is discharged for cause in accordance with the criteria and procedures specified in Section 7.14; (4) is terminated pursuant to bona fide financial exigency of the institution or division in which tenure is held, or a major curtailment or formal discontinuance of a program or department of instruction; (5) becomes permanently disabled and the disability prevents the faculty member from performing the essential functions of the job with or without reasonable accommodation that does not cause undue hardship to the university; or (6) dies.
+This contract is subject to the terms and conditions of employment that exist from one academic or calendar year to the next, but such terms will not be inconsistent with this policy.

 Tenure is normally awarded after a probationary period, but may be awarded to a faculty member at the time of first employment.
-Criteria and procedures for awarding tenure are specified in Sections 7.56.2 and 7.191, respectively.
+Criteria and procedures for awarding tenure are specified in Sections 7.6.2 and 7.11, respectively.